When trying to guide someone into adding a feature in Nikola, it hit me that while the way it's structured makes sense to me it is far from obvious.

 - Nikola is a Pile of Plugins

-Most of Nikola is implemented as plugins using Yapsy.
+Most of Nikola is implemented as plugins (using a custom plugin manager inspired by Yapsy).
 You can ignore that they are plugins and just think of them as regular python modules and packages with a funny little

 .pluginfile next to them.